Last updated: 04/2/2019

 In the 1960s and 70s, many people misused the drug and it did lead to a number of overdose deaths.
 Many are familiar with it because of the role it played in the death of Judy Garland and in the suicide of actor Charles Boyer.

 Because of the number of deaths it caused, the rate of prescription lessened considerably and benzodiazepines became the more common drugs used to treat insomnia and anxiety.

 Secobarbital addiction is no joke and you know that.
 If you or a loved one are struggling with the difficulties of addiction, you know that you need help.
-The following post will help to answer some questions, but you can have them all answered by calling 800-654-0987.
 Don’t wait to connect with a helpful advisor who can link you to topnotch treatment, provide resources, and answer all of those questions.
 Your recovery can start today.

 Why Should I Choose Inpatient Care for My Secobarbital Addiction Treatment?

 Secobarbital treatment alone isn’t enough.
 You first need to go through a period of detoxification and remove the drug from your system.
 Doing so will cause withdrawal symptoms to kick in and these include:

 - Decreased appetite